• Camera Natura

 June 08, 2026

-“NOT a shit-hole,” Bourdain said with a rueful laugh, alluding to a certain US president, while surveying the eye-filling landscape of northern Kenyas’s Lewa-Boran wilderness, sitting atop a high rock escarpment alongside his friend and travel companion of the day, W. Kamau Bell.
+“What a shit-hole,” Bourdain said with a rueful laugh and no small amount of sarcasm, alluding to a certain US president, as he took in the stirring, spectacular sight of Kenyas’s Lewa-Boran wilderness, alongside his friend and travel companion W. Kamau Bell.

 I never cared much for the words ‘funeral’ or ‘wake.’
 A friend prefers the more poetic “celebration of life,” and on this anniversary of a life passed,